jirvingphd/jirvingphd.github.io/_posts/2019-02-28-why_did_i_decide_to_learn_data_science.markdown

 ### **So when you ask me, why study data science?
 My answer is simple:**

-I can form a hypothesis about relationships between real-world variables, find and clean massive amounts of data from multiple databases, perform deep data exploratory analyses, perform a myriad of statistics and data modeling, and come to a conclusion with supporting figures and within what…a week?
+I can form a hypothesis about relationships between real-world variables, find and clean massive amounts of data from multiple databases, perform deep data exploratory analyses, perform a myriad of statistics and data modeling, and come to a conclusion with supporting figures and within what…a few days? a week?
 4 weeks?

-**Either way that’s 32 weeks, vs 1-4 weeks.**
+*Either way that’s 32 weeks, vs 1-4 weeks.*

-I can think of a _brand-new_ question or relationship that I’ve never considered before and have no prior data about and _reach a meaningful conclusion (that can guide **real-world people and decision-making immediately).**
+**I can think of a _brand-new_ question or relationship that I’ve never considered before and have no prior data about and _reach a meaningful conclusion (that can guide **real-world people and decision-making immediately).**_

-Whereas my neuroscience research *may* contribute to some meaningful insights about the amygdala’s role in binge drinking, when combined with accumulating research *over the next several years*, which* may* provide information for a scientist to think of a new drug that targets the neural circuitry that *may*  have the desired effect, that needs to be tested *in rodents* and *then in primates*.  _If_ it works and _if_ a pharmaceutical company buys the license to produce the drug and to conduct several years’ worth of clinical trials _(assuming it survives the process)_ before it **might** help real-world people.
+Whereas my neuroscience research *may* contribute to some meaningful insights about the amygdala’s role in binge drinking, when combined with accumulating research *over the next several years*, which* may* provide information for a scientist to think of a new drug that targets the neural circuitry that *may*  have the desired effect, that needs to be tested *in rodents* and *then in primates*.  _If_ it works and _if_ a pharmaceutical company buys the license to produce the drug and to conduct several years’ worth of clinical trials _(assuming it survives the process)_ before it **might** help real-world people...

 #### **Yeah…I’ll take the future career in data science, please...**
-( No offense to my former colleagues. )
+**( No offense to my former colleagues. )**